Shibetsu, Hokkaido (Nemuro)

 Shibetsu (標津町, Shibetsu-chō) is a town located in Nemuro Subprefecture, Hokkaido, Japan.

-As of September 2016, it has an estimated population of 5,374, and an area of 624.49 km2.
+Geography

 Shibetsu is located at the northeastern end of Hokkaido, in the heart of Nemuro Subprefecture.
 It is a coastal town, facing the Sea of Okhotsk and backed by the mountains of the Shiretoko Peninsula.
 To the northeast of Shibestu lies the town of Rausu, to the northwest is Shari, to the south is Betsukai and to the west is the town of Nakashibetsu.

 Population

 Although the town's population was 8,051 people in 1965 (Census Data), the amount has continued to decrease to 6,298 people in the year 2000 (Census Data).

-The effects of depopulation and outflow of young people has left the current population to roughly 5,825 people (Census Data for April 2009).
+The effects of depopulation and outflow of young people had left the current population at roughly 5,825 people as of Census Data for April 2009, and as of September 2016, that had fallen further to an estimated population of 5,374, within an area of 624.49 km2.

 History

 Pioneer settlers established Shibetsu during the Meiji period (1868-1912) and it quickly became a thriving fishing and farming town.